 There are also beaches along the coast about an hour or two south of Cancun.
 These beaches are less crowded but equally as beautiful.
 It's easy to find accommodation and there are scuba diving and snorkeling opportunities.
 Prices are cheaper as well.

 ActivitiesToday there are many options for adventurers, vacationers, or foodies alike in Cancun.
 Swim with the dolphins, snorkel, go scuba diving, or simply lounge on the beach.
 Head to La Isla if you want to do some shopping.
-The Moon Spa and Golf Club is the best place to play golf in the area.
+Several resorts also offer golf in the area.
 Cruise ships keep Cancun popular, so you won't find the beaches isolated, but it can still be a relaxing vacation.
 Nightlife is always active in Cancun.
 If you want to escape the tourist crowds and see where the locals hang out, head over to Yaxchilan Avenue for an evening of club hopping.

 Food and DiningAs a tourist destination, there are many restaurants where you can enjoy a meal in Cancun.
 Many are geared specifically to tourists, so prices reflect this.
 Seafood is readily available almost anywhere and it's it's usually fresh and good.
 There are also several sports bars, Italian restaurants, and chain restaurants for those who want a taste of home.